Victoria Park Hotel: History

 The hotel was constructed by local builder Jeremiah Dempsey.
 On the 9 October 1895, the night before the licensee, Jane Guthrie, was to take possession of the completed hotel, it was destroyed by fire.
 A second building, of similar design, was begun on the same site.
 In November 1895, prior to the completion of the second building, the site was leased to Townsville merchant firm, Samuel Allen & Company.
 They sublet to Jane Guthrie who opened the new hotel, constructed at a cost of £1300, in January 1896.

 The hotel catered largely for working people from the wharves, the railway, meatworks and foundry and at weekends, sportsmen from nearby Victoria Park.
 In 1898 Northern Breweries (Qld) Ltd took over the lease from Samuel Allen and Company.
 They sublet the property to Adelaide Joyce in January 1899.
 Samuel Allen and Company, who purchased the property in 1907, retained ownership until 1945 when they sold to Emily Hall of Bondi Junction, New South Wales.
 She leased the property to Townsville firm Cummins and Campbell who eventually purchased the hotel on 6 October 1969 and sold it in 1985.
-The hotel has since changed hands again and has had a history of leasing and sub-leasing to publicans.
+The hotel has since changed hands again and has had a history of leasing and subleasing to publicans.

 Over the years other sporting venues developed, providing competition to Victoria Park, and many industries in the area closed.
 The character of the surrounding residential area has changed as earlier residents died or moved away.
 However, the hotel, locally known as the "Vic Park", attracted a regular clientele with a strong affection for it.
 In 1982, when the Licensing Commission proposed that the hotel should be demolished, there was a community outcry.
 It was largely due to the efforts of the hotel's patrons in attracting media attention and public support that the building was retained and underwent extensive repair and renovation.
 As part of these renovations, the bar area was enlarged and new toilets constructed, but the general appearance and layout of the hotel remained the same.

-2018 fire
+Destruction

-On 8 June 2018, a fire started in a dryer in the hotel's laundry room resulting in the hotel being completely destroyed.
+On 8 June 2018, a fire started in a dryer in the hotel's laundry room resulting in the hotel being completely left to ashes.
 The blaze was so intense that firefighters were initially unable to enter the property, and it was reported that all that was left was a "large pile of rubble".
 The hotel was listed for sale at the time of its destruction, with an asking price of $2.5 million.
-There was an attempt to restart business at the hotel, and in June 2020 rebuilding work was being done.
+There was even an attempt to restart business at the hotel, and in June 2020 rebuilding work was being done.
 However, in March 2021 the hotel was relisted for sale as a development site.